Emad-H/Physical-Verification-using-SKY130/README.md

 port 1 use
 ```

-This returns the infromation below.
+This returns the information below.

 ![port-first](Day2/2-9.png)